 Employee Handbook Templates

 If you’ve never created an employee manual before or if you simply need a little help with drafting various sections of the manual, you might want to take a look at the templates below.
 Bear in mind that there should be no copying and pasting in creating a staff manual as this might make the organisation vulnerable to legal accusations.
-However, you can use the templates below as guides.
+However, you can use the template by 501 Commons as a guide.

 An employee handbook should always be the articulation of an organisation’s company values.
 Ensuring that it promotes positive organisational culture and it protects the company from legal claims can go a long way in helping the organisation establish its presence.